adambard/learnxinyminutes-docs/perl6.html.markdown

 # but you have `$.` to get a public (immutable) accessor along with it.
 # (using `$.` is like using `$!` plus a `method` with the same name)

-# (Perl 6's object model ("SixModel") is very flexible, and allows you to dynamically add methods,
+# (Perl 6's object model ("SixModel") is very flexible,
+# and allows you to dynamically add methods, change semantics, etc ...
-#  change semantics, etc -- This will not be covered here, and you should refer to the Synopsis)
+# (this will not be covered here, and you should refer to the Synopsis).

 class A {
   has $.field; # `$.field` is immutable.